-- Principal (Wayne Erickson principal@standrewscollege.edu.au) - Respectful Relationships Officers
+- Principal (Wayne Erickson principal@standrewscollege.edu.au) - Respectful Relationships Officers http://policy.standrewscollege.edu.au/index.php/reporting-options/formal-report/

-For more information on the Formal Reporting process please see the Making a Formal Report Policy.
+For more information on the Formal Reporting process please go to

 Making an Informal Report to College

 An informal report is a request to College by a College member to informally investigate a potential breach of the Sexual Misconduct Policy, Respectful Relationships Policy or the Code of Conduct.
 The informal report provides a chance for you to discuss what happened and look at options for restoring your sense of safety, fairness and allowing those who have been involved the chance to understand how their actions have affected you.